Homes, businesses west of Delray Beach without power for hours

 One pocket west of Delray Beach was without power until about noon Thursday, impacting homes and businesses.

-The Tuscany Shoppes just east of the Florida Turnpike on Atlantic Avenue was impacted.
+The Tuscany Shoppes just east of Florida's Turnpike on Atlantic Avenue was impacted.
 Starbucks was closed for the first part of the day and BurgerFi had some outdoor furniture knocked down.

 Neighborhoods nearby were also without electricity for hours.

-Monika Mikiciuk said she realized the power was out around 3 a.m. when her 4-year-old son came in her room, because his white noise machine turned off.
+Monika Mikiciuk said she realized the power was out at about 3 a.m. when her 4-year-old son came in her room because his white noise machine turned off.
 She expected the power would be restored by the time she woke up, but no such luck.

 "I had a moment of panic this morning," she said.
-"I wanted to first make sure the daycare was open, because I have two young ones and I had busy day today.
+"I wanted to first make sure the daycare was open because I have two young ones and I had a busy day today.
 Luckily, I called and they were open."

 Until the power was restored, she improvised.